medic/medic-docs/configuration/configuration-documentation-guidelines-for-techleads.md

 - You could use a GitHub Flavored markdown editor such as [this one](https://jbt.github.io/markdown-editor/) but always make sure you check your final document on GitHub.

+- If you use Sublime text editor to create your markdown documents, it is recommended that you install a plugin that will enable you to preview your document in your web browser.
+[Markdown Preview](https://packagecontrol.io/packages/Markdown%20Preview) is one recommendation.

 ### 4. Images

 - All images should be placed in the `img` folder.